kennyfrc/basic-rack/README.md

 # Mack

 Minimum viable rack clone that uses WEBrick as a server.
-Helpful for knowing the inner workings of rack.
+Helpful for knowing the inner workings of rack (only < 100 LOC).

 ## Usage